SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

         <#statements#>
     }

-..
-NOTE: Original prose: When an if statement has the first form,
-    the *condition* expression is evaluated and, if it evaluates to ``true``, the code inside the opening and closing braces of the if statement is executed.
-    If it evaluates to ``false``, the program is finished executing the if statement.

 The second form of the if statement provides an additional *else clause* (introduced by the ``else`` keyword) and is used for executing one part of code when the condition is true and another part code when the same condition is false.